-- -If it’s non-stick, then the types of the nonstick-coating manufacturer had applied on it.
+- -If it’s nonstick, then the the types of the nonstick coating manufacturer had applied on it.

 - -Types of insulator cover lay on the skillets handle, or maybe they are cover less.

-Different metals have different thermal conductivity levels.
-That’s why sometimes pan-handles get loose, start shaking.
+Different metals have different thermal conductivity characteristics.
+That’s why sometimes pan-handles get loose because of oven uses, and they start shaking.

 How To Tell If Pans Are Oven Safe?